 - Industrial – Factory and warehouse workers, hazmat, sanitation

 - Service industries – plumbing, electrical, welders, union workers

-- Healthcare professionals, doctors, nurses, home health aides
+- Healthcare – Doctors, nurses, home health aides, and other medical professionals,

 - First responders, firefighters, police officers, EMTs

 The laws in the state cover a wide range of job descriptions, from part-time retail employees to crane operators.
 Regardless of the severity of the injury or illness, such as an amputation, chemical burn, or repetitive strain injury, all workers are entitled to benefits.
 The Liberty Bell Workers Compensation law firm aims to assist and educate all workers who have suffered a job-related injury or illness, regardless of how complex the situation may be.